JohnRazonado/2ndYear-CVSU-Notes/(DCIT 24) Information Management/Other SQL Functions.md

 ### MIN
-Function that returns the largest value of the selected column
+Function that returns the smallest value of the selected column

 ```SQL
 SELECT MIN(column_name) FROM table_name WHERE condition;